rynobax/secret-hitler/README.md

 # secret-hitler
 A web application to play Secret Hitler on your smartphone.

-Run with 'npm start'.
+Run with `npm start`
 Connect on localhost:80.